schollm/pandas-contract/README.md

 > ```python
 > import pandas as pd
 > import pandas_contract as pc
-> import pandera as pa
+> import pandera.pandas as pa
 > ```